-2.2 Adjusting Down syndrome trends for in-utero survival and maternal age

-For each registry, the observed number of terminations of pregnancy for Down syndrome (DS) at less than 20 weeks gestation are corrected for the probability of survival to 20 weeks gestation.
-The denominators are adjusted for change in maternal age distribution over time.
+2.2 Adjusting Down syndrome, Edward syndrome and Patau syndrome trends for in-utero survival and maternal age of pregnancy for the 3 trisomic syndromes at less than 20 weeks gestation are corrected for the probability of survival to 20 weeks gestation prior to the trend analysis being performed.

+There is a high fetal loss rate in Down, Edward and Patau syndrome pregnancies and in the absence of prenatal diagnosis the majority of fetal losses prior to 20 weeks gestation are likely to be undiagnosed.
+Therefore to allow for the increase in prenatal diagnoses and subsequent terminations prior to 20 weeks gestation for each registry, the observed number of terminations

+The risk of a Down, Edward or Patau syndrome pregnancy increases considerably with increasing maternal age.
+Therefore changes in maternal age distribution over time are adjusted for prior to the trend analysis being performed.
 Both unadjusted and adjusted results are given.
 Details of the adjustment methodology are given in Appendix 1.